Mymensingh District: History

 Furthermore, starting in the 1780s, the Brahmaputra began to shift back to its old channel in the Jamuna, which led to a decrease in agricultural output in the region.
 However the Zamindars still needed to maintain their revenue and began exploiting the peasants even more.
 This led to the Pagalpanthi peasant movement.
 The Pagalpanthis were a syncretic group who combined Hinduism, Islam and local folk religion and also resisted the oppression of the Zamindars.
 The Pagalpanthis soon began to rebel against the Zamindars and Britishers.

-In 1799 Taluk Amirabad was transferred to Tippera (Comilla).
+In 1799, Taluk Amirabad was transferred to Tippera (Comilla).
 In 1809, Patiladaha, situated north-east of the Brahmaputra came to district form Rangpur.
 In 1811, the river Banar and Brahmaputra were declared boundary between Dhaka and Mymensingh district and the river Brahmaputra and Meghna as boundary between Tippera (now Comilla) and Mymensingh and Dhaka.
-In 1811 west Gar-Hills were transferred to Rangpur district.
-In 1812 Patiladaha, was retransferred to Rangpur.
-In 1830, Parganas Sarail, Daudpur, Haripur, Bejra, and Satarakhandal, were transferred to Tippera and Public convenience.
-In 1855, due to change in river course part or Serajganj thana was transferred from Mymensingh to Pabna and in 1866, the whole of it was transferred to Pabna.
-In 1866, thana Dewangajn was transferred to Mymensingh from Bogra and thana Atia from Dhaka.
+In 1811 west Garo Hills were transferred to Rangpur district.
+In 1812 Patiladaha was retransferred to Rangpur.
+In 1830, Parganas Sarail, Daudpur, Haripur, Bejra, and Satarakhandal, were transferred to Tippera for Public convenience.
+In 1855, due to change in river course part of Serajganj thana was transferred from Mymensingh to Pabna and in 1866, the whole of it was transferred to Pabna.
+In 1866, thana Dewanganj was transferred to Mymensingh from Bogra and thana Atia from Dhaka.
 In 1867 for the administrative convenience boundaries of five subdivisions (including Tangail) and Thanas were notified.
-In 1874 on the basis of survey, the district boundaries were notified.
-In 1874 the Jamuna (or Daokoba) River was declared the western boundary between Mymensingh and Bogra and as such, 165 villages were transferred to Bogra.
-In 1875, the Brahmaputra was Made the boundary between Mymensingh and Rangpur and the portion of Patiladaha, east of the river, was transferred to this district form Rangpur.
-In 1877, the Jamuna was declared the boundary between Pabna and Mymensingh, in the west.
-On the first of December 1969, Tangail subdivision was separated from Mymensingh and a new District of Tangail was formed.
-Then in 1977 another new district Jamalpur (including Sherpur) was formed.
+In 1874, on the basis of survey, the district boundaries were notified.
+In 1874, the Jamuna (or Daokoba) River was declared the western boundary between Mymensingh and Bogra and as such, 165 villages were transferred to Bogra.
+In 1875, the Jamuna was made the boundary between Mymensingh and Rangpur and the portion of Patiladaha, east of the river, was transferred to this district form Rangpur.
+In 1877, the Jamuna was declared as the boundary between Pabna and Mymensingh in the west.

+On 1 December 1969, the Tangail subdivision was separated from Mymensingh District to become Tangail District.
+Then in 1977, another new district Jamalpur (including present Sherpur district) was formed.
+In 1984, Kishoreganj and Netrokona districts were caved out of from Mymensingh district.